vertigoaway/meowTP/README.md

   - 🔨 client can upload files to server
   - 🟨🔨 client has rudimentary cli interface
   - 🔨 actually use OOP
-  - 🔨 perhaps make decent code
+  - 🟨🔨 perhaps make decent code
+  - 🔨 stop fucking using magic numbers
+  - ❌ no more byte<->string fuckery :(
-  - ❌ remove as much packet bloat as possilbe
+  - ❌ remove as much packet bloat as possible
-  - ❌ refactor server to use async
+  - ❌ refactor server to use async (?)
-  - ❌ refactor client to use async
+  - ❌ refactor client to use async (?)
-  - ❌ use bytes instead of strings
   - ❌ detect and correct packet loss
   - ❌ compress files
   - ❌ negotiate packet size
-  - ❌ add ED25519
-  - ❌ add quantum proof algorithms
-  - ❌ add user authentication
-  - ❌ persistent keys (?)
   - ❌ annotate code
-  - ❌ prettyify code :3
+  - 🔨 prettyify code :3
   - ❌ document functions
   - ❌ split lib into more files
   - ❌ add classes to lib